 Yang Deng

-Born in China, trained in optical engineering at Rochester, did a Ph.D. at Duke on ML for metamaterials, now building simulation infrastructure in Boston.
+Born in China, trained in optical engineering at Rochester, did a Ph.D. at Duke on ML for metamaterials, built simulation infrastructure in Boston — now exploring what's next.

 My path into machine learning went through physics.
 I started in optical engineering — lenses, light, the mathematics of how electromagnetic fields behave in structured media.
 Ph.D. at Duke under Willie J. Padilla was where it all collapsed into one question: when the design space is enormous and the simulations are expensive, how do you find good designs fast?